Getting a deposit

 We will carry out some checks with you to ensure that the property is affordable and suitable to your needs.

-A visit to the property will be carried out to ensure it is safe and free of repairs, and we will produce a detailed record (or inventory) to show the condition of all fixtures and fittings before the tenancy starts.
+In most cases, a visit to the property will be carried out to make sure it is safe and free of repairs, and we will make a detailed record (or inventory) to show the condition of all fixtures and fittings before the tenancy starts.
 This helps to protect both you and the landlord.

 The inventory and Deposit Assistance Scheme agreement documents are then signed by all parties - the Council, tenant and landlord.